Ethics

 Purpose

 A code of ethical conduct sets out the ethical principles governing the conduct of members of the physiotherapy profession in Canada.
-It is a moral anchor that assures clients, the public, and other health care providers that members of the profession strive for the highest standards of ethical conduct.
-The code must reflect the societal ethics of the time, as well as the value systems and moral principles of the physiotherapy profession in Canada.
-The Code of Ethical Conduct applies to members of the physiotherapy profession in all contexts of practice and through all stages of their careers.
+It is a moral anchor that assures clients,the public, and other healthcare providers that members of the profession strive for the highest standards of ethical conduct.
+A code must reflect the societal ethics of the time, as well as the value systems and moral principles of the physiotherapy profession in Canada.
+The Code of Ethical Conduct applies to all physiotherapists in all contexts of practice and through all stages of their careers.
 It must always be used in conjunction with relevant federal and provincial legislation and with regulations, policies, procedures, and standards that regulate professional practice.

 Download PDF